naive/nyaa/README.md

 ![](https://github.com/mistofvongola/nyaa/raw/master/screenshots/screenshot_1.png)

 Nyaa supports all the aspects of search of the main site.
 You can search by category and/or filters.
+Nyaa also shows a summary of seeders, leechers, total filesize, and number of downloads.
+To download an item, simply enter the number of the result.

     nyaa -c anime_english -f trusted_only 'guilty crown'